 Young plants in 6 cm pots are dispatched from early March to end of May.

 Orders can be placed at any time in advance; when you can either specify when you would like the plants delivered (please allow up to 30 days from date of order), or if you do not choose a date they will be delivered in April.
 Orders received during the mail order season will automatically be dispatched as soon as possible unless otherwise specified.
 The majority of orders tend to be sent within 10-14 days, but we do ask that you allow up to 30 days from receipt of order.

 Our full catalogue can be viewed here on the website together with online ordering facilities.

 When making up an order of your own choosing please order in multiples of six plants (made up of any combination of varieties), as this is how the packaging comes.
-PRICES :- EACH 6 plants £22.50 inclusive of post and packing.
-There is a discount applied for orders placed prior to 31st December for dispatch the following Spring each year.
+PRICES :- EACH BOX OF 6 plants is £24.90 inclusive of post and packing.

 *ALL PLANTS GROWN PEAT FREE!!*